muratk5n/thirdwave/en/README.md

 ---

 Never liked that general area, downtown..
-Must have been the the overt finance-vibe.
+Must have been the overt finance-vibe.

 ---